AckerlyXu/heima/articles/storage/storage-import-export-creating-an-export-job.md

 -   The list of blobs (or blob prefixes) to be exported.

 ## Shipping Your Drives
  Next, use the Azure Import/Export tool to determine the number of drives you need to send, based on the blobs you have selected to be exported and the drive size.
-See the [Azure Import-Export Tool Reference](/documentation/articles/storage-import-export-tool-how-to-v1/) for details.
+See the [Azure Import-Export Tool Reference](./storage-import-export-tool-how-to-v1.md) for details.

  Package the drives in a single package and ship them to the address obtained in the earlier step.
 Note the tracking number of your package for the next step.

+> [!NOTE]
-> [AZURE.NOTE]You must ship your drives via a supported carrier service, which will provide a tracking number for your package.
+>You must ship your drives via a supported carrier service, which will provide a tracking number for your package.

 ## Updating the Export Job with Your Package Information
  After you have your tracking number, call the [Update Job Properties](https://docs.microsoft.com/en-us/rest/api/storageimportexport/jobs#Jobs_Update) operation to updated the carrier name and tracking number for the job.
 You can optionally specify the number of drives, the return address, and the shipping date as well.